computational-medicine/BMED360-2020/README.md

 # Notebooks
 The course is based on the Jupyter Notebook, a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk og https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).

-### IMPORTANT (for making your own coding experiments without conflict with the original notebooks)
+### IMPORTANT (for making your own notebooks for coding experiments without conflict)
 Throughout the course you will work with notebooks that contain various material and programming tasks.
 We recommend that you *make a copy of our notebooks before you are editing them*.
 In this respect you might adopt the naming convention `my_[name_of_notebook].ipynb`.
 Remember also to start a new session with a `**git pull`** (things can have changed).